AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/README.md

 ![alt text](https://github.com/AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/blob/main/Screen%20Shot%202020-10-20%20at%201.50.57%20PM.png)

 ### Calculating Datapoints Associated with Each Anchor
 For each individual datapoint, excel shows us the Z-Scores of the distance squared between each point and the 3 anchors.
+This Z-Score tells us the amount of standard deviations above or below the average for an individual datapoint.
 By using a minimum function, we can find the minimum distance squared between the closest cluster point.
 Using a Match function allows us to easily determine which anchor point this datapoint is closest to by using the minimum distance value.
 Finally, using a countif function allows us to count the amount of datapoints that are associated with each individual anchor point.
 These values are important as they show us the distribution of datapoints associated with each individual anchor.

 ![alt text](https://github.com/AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/blob/main/Screen%20Shot%202020-10-20%20at%202.08.32%20PM.png)